Rock Radio Scrapbook

 Morgan left KMPC in 1982 for three years at Magic 106 (KMGG), returning to KMPC for seven more years beginning in 1985.
 In August 1992, Morgan moved into mornings at oldies-formatted K-EARTH (KRTH), playing many of the songs his listeners had first enjoyed so many years ago at KHJ.
 In May 1997, Morgan announced he was taking time off to fight lung cancer.
 He died - at the age of 60 - on May 22, 1998.

-Morgan, who hosted numerous television shows and was a top voiceover talent, was also an avid bass fisherman, chess player, collector of Americana and a fan of the vocal group the Four Freshmen.
+Morgan, who hosted numerous television shows and was a top voiceover talent, was also an avid bass fisherman, chess player, collector of Americana and a fan of the vocal group The Four Freshmen.
 But we remember him as one of the greatest jocks in the history of Top 40 radio.

 Enjoy Robert W. Morgan on KHJ here.